 As a child I once ran away, as far as the front porch.
 I remember how sad and cold I felt in the tiny space.
 But in my house there was a mom and dad, and even though my parents had some real problems, & reason to divorce, my folks stayed together for the ‘sake of the kids’.
 That was old fashioned sacrifice, and not too appealing nowadays, but still so important.

 I was very careful in getting to know the defendants, I knew I could be naive or idealistic.
 In court proceedings I found I was never fearful of them!
 I never felt spooked by any deranged, or evil vibes emanating from them towards me or anyone.
 Of course it was a nervous, traumatic time but the court proceedings just seemed like normal people getting together for some important purpose.
-I identified with the prosecutor so much, the crime needed the best and most solid person to represent my son.
+I identified with the prosecutor so much, the crime needed the best and most solid person to represent Marc.
 After I got to know the type of people the boys were, I understood the defense attorneys angles.

 I’m not excusing the defendants actions, the horrible crime, it still gives me great pain to think of their culpability in it all, but …. after talking with them, I see the other side.
 My life is not full of hate towards them, hate for the courts, police or anyone.
-The incident in Marc’s homicide had been a true misjudgement of behavior or personalities between strangers, just a random encounter.
+The incident in Marc’s homicide had been a true misjudgement of behavior or personalities between strangers, just a random tragic encounter.

 After the crime I also researched about homelessness, addiction, and stuff ….
 I had an insatiable desire to understand the crime world, and the personal and cultural reasons the boys got caught up in a mortal crime.
 As I got to know them they shared some common threads in their life, which are typical for mainstream culture as well.

-The boys in Marc’s case are pretty typical, they were used to the values in a traditional family, but were similar & different from each other.
+The boys in Marc’s case are pretty typical, they were used to the values in a traditional family, but are similar & different from each other.
 One boy was from across the Willamette, one from New York.
 One knew family dysfunction & came West to find his destiny …. the other had been adopted but felt unloved at one point so started running away to live with friends.
-They both were genuinely hoping for good to come their way, and even shared their faith walk with me.
+They both were genuinely hoping for good to come their way, and even shared their faith walk with me eventually.

 The lives some victims must have is unimaginable.
 One of my good friends was raped, & she and her 2 kids almost murdered!
 The offender is still in prison and up for parole soon!
 It was such a huge trauma for all three, they can’t even look the offender in the eye!
 My friend has to return to the prison and testify again in 2 weeks.
 I always count my blessings and know how lucky I am to come away from Marc’s case unafraid for my sanity & safety.